The Black Mill

 Faden's map - 1790

-Then around 1805 it was moved to its final position when the brick round house was added.
-During the demolition Harry Clark noted that "Carvings state that one miller came from Marlingford in 1806.
+In 1932 Harry Clark also stated that "the date 1805 on a stone over the door represents the building of the brick round house which was an afterthought".
+Clarke also noted that "Carvings state that one miller came from Marlingford in 1806.
 Another beam carries a list of six names carved in the woodwork which may be the gang of millwrights who constructed the mill.
 The great post itself weighing between three and four tons is now known to have been grown in a field adjoining the present site."

 1817 map of Forncett showing the Black Mill (Norfolk Record Office)